Norma Mendoza-Denton: Biography

 Mendoza-Denton earned a doctorate in linguistics from Stanford University in 1997 with the completion of her dissertation, Chicana/Mexicana Identity and Linguistic Variation: An Ethnographic and Sociolinguistic Study of Gang Affiliation in an Urban High School.
 She worked as an assistant professor at Ohio State University and at the University of Arizona before taking up a position at UCLA.

 Her ethnographic and sociolinguistic analyses of Latina gang members in California are presented in her book Homegirls: Language and Cultural Practice Among Latina Youth Gangs.
 Mendoza-Denton was a consultant for the Do You Speak American? television program.
 In 2020, she published a collection of essays, co-edited with linguistic anthropologist Janet McIntosh, examining the politics of language during the Trump presidency.

 Honors and awards

-Mendoza-Denton served as president of the Society for Linguistic Anthropology, a section of the American Anthropological Association, from 2011-2013.
-She has also been active in the Linguistic Society of America, including serving on the Executive Committee from 2018 through 2020.
+Mendoza-Denton served as president of the Society for Linguistic Anthropology, a section of the American Anthropological Association, from 2011 to 2013.
+She has also been active in the Linguistic Society of America, including serving on the executive committee from 2018 through 2020.

 In 2011 she received a National Institute for Civil Discourse grant for her work analyzing the ways in which politicians handle disagreements with their constituents.